-- > they have no offers

-- their firm and insurance choices have made them unsuccessful

-- they applied after 30 June 2020
+- ▶ they have no offers - their firm and insurance choices have made them unsuccessful - they applied after 30 June 2024 - they've declined their firm place using the 'decline my place' button in their application

-If your child only applied for one choice, they will need to pay an additional £5 to apply for a course in Clearing.
-They can do this in Track.
-Clearing officially starts on 6 July 2020.
+There is no additional application fee to use Clearing.

+Clearing officially starts on 5 July 2024.
 However, students must have all their exam results to be able to use it, so the majority of eligible students will use Clearing in August.
-To find out more, go to ucas.com/clearing.
+To find out more, go to ucas.com/clearing